AnaLinsDev/my-agenda-app/README.md

   A modern, personal agenda built with React and React Router, designed to deliver a real-world productivity experience.

   The application features an interactive calendar with day and week views, allowing users to create, organize, and manage activities with categories, color-coding, filtering, all enhanced by responsive design, dark/light mode, and subtle animations.

+  The backend repository of this app can be found <a href="https://github.com/AnaLinsDev/my-agenda-api">HERE</a> .
 </p>

 <hr />